nhsland/futurenhs-platform/test/README.md

 ## Setup

+To get started, you should have [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm) installed.
+If you don't have it already, install Yarn `npm install -g yarn`.

 Run `yarn` in the `/test/` dir to install dependencies.
 Add your BrowserStack username and access key to the .env file.